I. INTRODUCTION Top of Page

 G. Evidence Needed for a UI Claim and/or Appeal Top of Page

 Different situations require different types of evidence in order for the employer to win, but there are some types of evidence that will always be required no matter what happened to cause the claimant's work separation:

 Firsthand testimony from witnesses with direct, personal knowledge of the events leading to the claimant's work separation, i.e., "the ones who saw it happen".

 Documentation of policies, warnings, complaints, attendance, timecards, pay-related records, or any other subjects relating to the claimant's work separation.

 In a discharge case, evidence relating to a specific act of misconduct that happened close in time to the discharge, i.e., the event that precipitated the discharge (the so-called "final incident"), as well as evidence showing that the claimant either knew or should have known that discharge could occur; in a resignation case, evidence relating to whatever motivated the claimant to resign.

 If the appeal hearing concerns other important unemployment insurance issues, such as the claimant's ability to work, availability for work, whether the claimant refused an offer of suitable work without good cause, or receipt of other types of benefits that might affect UI benefit eligibility, the employer should be prepared with any witnesses or documentation that might help show that the claimant should not be considered entitled to benefits.

 III.
-IMPORTANT CASE AREAS
+IMPORTANT CASE AREAS Top of Page

 The vast majority of TWC cases deal with work separation issues involving resignations, layoffs, and discharges.
 Before any discussion of specific case areas, there are some basic principles to keep in mind concerning resignations and discharges.